What are Atomic Swaps and how do they work?

 Privacy Concerns

 While atomic swaps do not require KYC, on-chain transactions are public.
-The details of the swap, including wallet addresses and amounts, are visible on the blockchain, which can be a privacy concern for some users.
+The details of the swap, including wallet addresses and amounts, are visible on the blockchain, which may be a privacy concern for some users.

 Use Cases and Real-World Adoption